-Gentle flow invites you to experience the fluidity of a vinyasa class without being pushed beyond your physical limits.
+Gentle Flow (or Slow Flow) invites you to experience the fluidity of a Vinyasa class without being pushed beyond your physical limits.
 Poses are choreographed to synchronize your movement with your breath, but a Modified Sun Salutation allows you to flow without having to transition from full-standing to low-plank.
 Great for those who want to flow at a softer pace.

 Vinyasa classes are known for their fluid, intentional and dance-like quality.
 Your breath synchronizes with your movement as you flow from one pose to another.
 This tends to be a more vigorous and sweat-inducing class since poses are often linked through Full Sun Salutations that keep your body warmed up.
 Great for those who love a challenge.

 Chair yoga is a gentle practice that adapts hatha yoga poses to be embodied while seated in a chair or while standing using the chair for support.
 Nurtures strength building, flexibility and deep breathing just like other forms of yoga.
 Great for those with compromised mobility or for folks who want to practice from their office chair.